 Temporarily boosting your metabolic rate doesn’t have to be complicated.
 It’s as simple as going for a walk or drinking a glass of cold water.

-Drinking cold water has an even greater effect than warm water, as this requires the body to warm it up to body temperature.
+Drinking cold water has an even greater effect than warm water, as this requires your body to warm it up to body temperature.

-You can maximize the benefits by drinking water before meals, as it also fills you up and reduces calorie intake (70).
+You can maximize these benefits by drinking water before meals, as it also fills you up and reduces calorie intake (

 7. Drink Caffeinated Beverages

 For weight loss purposes, sugar-free beverages like plain, black coffee are best.
 Like water, cold coffee may be even more advantageous.

 One study showed that metabolic rate decreased by 2.6% when healthy adults slept for only four hours per night for five days in a row (

 Another five-week study determined that sustained sleep disruption, along with irregular sleeping times, reduced resting metabolic rate by 8%, on average (

 There are numerous things you can do to boost your metabolism.
 These include drinking cold water, sipping on coffee, getting more sleep, exercising, and eating protein.